pondrejk/dizzer/chap3-vis_challenges-density.md

 ---------------------------------

 Controls are inevitable, need to be legible same as the map view.
 Moreover, users need to be able to intuitively grasp how they work (TODO norman -- affordances, and signifiesrs.)

+Dan Norman -- affordances and signifiers being confused terms in regular use (norman2013design) affordance (realtionship between objects and users, what is possible) signifiers (tells users about what is possible -- it is important to design them)

+Dan Norman -- complexity (norman2016living)
+Living with complexity: Complexity is inevitable (asking for simplicity is in fact asking for understandability, simple looking things can actually be quite confusing)

 They both contribute and are affected by the graphic fill.
 Contribute, as they need to share the same screen space with the map view (side note -- specialized hardware controls exist, but usable only regular access for stable interfaces -- TODO, there are devices used to control graphic programsi (like photoshop) with knobs and sliders, custom interfaces of online maps are out of scope, but maybe some day to day professionals interacting with maps could use them.) and sometimes has to compete for it, affected because the variability of data translates to variability of symbolizations which then complicates the legend and controls.